 - Google Chrome: On a more technical note, Google Chrome profiles are a great way to stay organized, ensure focus, and manage your time.
 Instead of opening a single web window and completing work for all your executives in the same location, try creating a Chrome profile for each executive.
 This will allow you to compartmentalize and personalize the profiles for each person you support.
 You won’t have to check which Amazon account you’re signed into fifteen times before making a purchase or drive yourself mad looking for the correct TSA PreCheck number.
 You’ll also be able to focus solely on one executive without seeing another executive’s emails coming through.

 - Base: We’d be remiss not to mention yours truly.
 Base is known for being the only platform built for assistants, saving them hours of time and allowing them to be more strategic in their role.
 If you’re looking to manage it all with grace—we can definitely help!
 One of our platform’s main functions is giving assistants the ability to manage multiple executives efficiently and effectively.
 Within the platform, you can set up a workspace for each executive you support and store individual preferences, habits, travel data, key contacts, software, and more in a central location.
 Being able to navigate between several executives’ profiles quickly and without much thought is not only a lifesaver—it’s a game-changer.
 You no longer have to sign into different tools to manage executive workflows; you simply have to toggle back and forth from workspace to workspace.
-If you haven’t tried Base, start your free trial today!
+If you haven’t tried Base, get a demo today!
 You can also view a demo of the tool here.

 Setting expectations and boundaries, managing your time effectively, and staying organized are critical best practices for supporting multiple executives.
 Take the time to set yourself up for success and see the difference these practices can make!